 The Company is a party to research grant contracts with the U.S. government for which the Company is reimbursed for specified costs incurred for its research projects.
 These projects include energy saving initiatives for which the U.S. government offers reimbursement funds.
 Such reimbursements are recorded as an offset to research and development expenses when the related qualified research and development expenses are incurred.
 Reimbursable costs are recognized in the same period the costs are incurred up to the limit of approved funding amounts on qualified expenses.
-Grant reimbursement of \$81 thousand and \$0 was recorded as an offset to research and development expense for the three months ended September 30, 2020 and 2019, respectively.
-Grant reimbursement of \$380 thousand and \$0 was recorded as an offset to research and development expense for the nine months ended September 30, 2020 and 2019, respectively.
+Grant reimbursement of \$426 thousand and \$0 was recorded as an offset to research and development expense for the years ended December 31, 2020 and 2019, respectively.